 Rosuvastatin should not be crushed or split but should be swallowed whole with a glass of water.

-It is possible that Rosuvastatin can slightly increase the the level of hormones released by some contraceptive pills in women, which may increase your chances of experiencing side effects.
-If you experience unusual side effects of your contraceptive medication while taking Rosuvastatin, speak to your doctor for advice.
+Rosuvastatin will not affect the efficacy of your contraception.
+It is possible that rosuvastatin may slightly increase the level of hormones released by some contraceptive pills in women, which might increase your chances of experiencing side effects.
+If you experience unusual side effects of your contraceptive medication while taking rosuvastatin, speak to your doctor for advice.

-Unlike other Statins, Rosuvastatin can be taken in combination with grapefruit juice with any affecting the absorption of the medication.
+Unlike other statins, rosuvastatin can be taken in combination with grapefruit juice without any effect on the absorption of the medication.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers